Twitter CEO dodges question about banning Trump if he called for murder

-But what if Trump tweeted that his followers should murder one journalist?
+But what if Trump tweeted that his followers should murder a journalist?
 Would that be enough to get him barred?

 "That would be a violent threat.
 We'd definitely ...
 You know we're in constant communication with all governments around the world.
 So we'd certainly talk about it," Dorsey said in a lengthy Q&A with The Huffington Post.